KWSmit/ksm_pixel_plotter/README.md

 #### !Note:
 In this version the ip-address of your EV3 is hard coded, so you need to change the code in `ksm_pixel_plotter_gui.py` (line 24).

+# Using Stand alone version

+In directory `EV3_stand_alone` you find an older version of ksm_pixel_plotter, which runs on the EV3.
+You can specify the imagefile through command-line interface, for instanece:
+`python3 ksm_pixel_plotter.py -d -f image.jpg`
+Where:
+`-d-' = run in debug mode: pixeldata is written to file.
+'-f <file> = specifying the image to plot.

+Upload imagefiles to a sub-directory `/pics` and create a directory `/files` to store the debugfiles.